-Copyright in developments carried over before September 1st 2019 is vested in INFN and CERN jointly.
+Copyright in developments carried out before September 1st 2019 is vested in INFN and CERN jointly.

-Copyright in developments carried over after September 1st 2019 is vested in INFN, Alberto Fassoʻ, and their collaborators .
+Copyright in developments carried out after September 1st 2019 is vested in INFN, Alberto Fasso', Alfredo Ferrari, and their collaborators $^{1}$ .

 Authorship is detailed for every routine in the source code